Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Nsx-Firewall-Patterns/README.md

 ###### Source Network Address Translation:

-Source NAT'ting on the following patterns can be performed at different layers.
+Source NATting on the following patterns can be performed at different layers.
 Following are the options:

 1. Source NAT on default Tier-1 gateway.
    1. In this scenario the default Tier-1 gateway has static routes for each of the segments pointing to NVAs virtual IP address.
 2. Source NAT on NVA/firewall.
-   1. In this scenario default Tier-1 gateway has static routes for the source NAT'ted virtual IP of the NVA.
+   1. In this scenario default Tier-1 gateway has static routes for the source NATted virtual IP of the NVA.
 This is the scenario we are going to discuss in this document.

 ##### Security pattern #1